Gizra/Gizra-Way-Book/who_are_we.md

 ###Our Purpose:

-A general problem we all face is the high failure rate of web projects due to bad project management.
-The projects don’t meet any one of the three criteria of success: being on time, in budget,happy users.
+A general problem our industry faces is the high failure rate of web projects due to bad project management.
+The projects usually do not meet any one of the three criteria of success: being on time, in budget,happy users.

 So, if we intersect the Gizra Way with what is going on outside, our purpose becomes clear: